effektif/admin-docs/docs/update-notes.rst

 	* ``$TOMCAT_HOME/webapps/ROOT/WEB-INF/classes/effektif-onpremise.properties`` contains the current name and password of the Effektif database user
 	* You can install the new version in the same place as the old one, please ensure the data directory of the new database is empty before you start it.
-	* Be aware, the format of the MongoDB configuration file has changed.
-The Effektif
+	* Note that the the MongoDB configuration file format has changed.
-	* Section :ref:`install-mongodb` contains more information on how to setup MongoDB 3.2.x
+	* :ref:`install-mongodb` contains more information on how to setup MongoDB 3.2.x

 #.
 Start the new MongoDB instance.
 #.
 Restore the backup partially to your new MongoDB instance using ``mongorestore``.
-Your backup from step 1 should contain multiple folders, one for each database which exists in the MongoDB instance.
-You only need to restore two of them which contain the data of the Effektif application.
-The default names are ``effektif`` and ``effektif-files``.
+Your backup from step 1 should contain multiple folders, one for each database in the MongoDB instance.
+You only need to restore the two that contain Effektif’s data.
+Their default names are ``effektif`` and ``effektif-files``.
 You might have chosen a different name by defining another value for ``effektif.mongodb.database`` in your Effektif configuration file.
 The value there represents the name of the first database and the name of the second database is generated by adding ``-files``.
 You have to execute the restore command for both of the directories separately.
-The following lines show examples for the restore commands assuming your MongoDB user is called ``effektif`` and your chosen database name is ``effektif`` as well.
+The following lines show examples for the restore commands, assuming your MongoDB user and database are both called ``effektif``.

-	* The database name is specified in the parameter ``--db`` and additionally in the directory of the existing backup.
+	* The database name is specified by the ``--db`` parameter and also by the existing backup directory name.
 	* *Windows:*

 		* ``$MONGO_HOME\bin\mongorestore.exe -u effektif -p <password> --authenticationDatabase admin --db effektif C:\path\to\dumps\effektif``